NASA-JSC-Robotics/clr_ws/README.md

 The contents of the `src` directory should be treated similarly to a "normal" ROS workspace.
 That is, source code can be imported and added as needed to `src/`, then be built and run inside of an isolated, ROS enabled environment.

-This workflow has been tested against the `humble` and `jazzy` ROS distros, but defaults to jazzy.
+This workflow has been tested against the `jazzy` ROS distro.
 To change ROS versions, update the `ROS2_DISTRO` variable in your environment.
 Note the `2`!
 As this is intended to be isolated from your system.